UFrameIT/archives/README.md

 # UFrameIT Archives

 All MMT archives of formalizations needed by the [UFrameIT prototype](https://github.com/UFrameIT/UFrameIT) in the [FrameIT project](https://uframeit.org).
+This repository is co-released with UFrameIT as a whole, see [here](https://github.com/UFrameIT/UFrameIT/releases).

 This Git repository contains the following archives as Git submodules: